+All deadline must be turned to me in person.
 All deadlines must have been turned in before I will accept your Research Paper.

 Missed Quizzes:

 Reading quizzes can't be made up;

 Video quizzes can be made up if the student passes the quiz; passing a video quiz will give the student a quiz grade and make up for an absence.